The Voice Kids (Philippine TV series) season 4

 The fourth season of The Voice Kids is a Philippine reality singing competition on ABS-CBN.
 Lea Salonga and Bamboo Mañalac reprised their roles as coaches, while Sarah Geronimo returned as a coach for the fourth season, replacing Sharon Cuneta who left the show to focus on her other projects.

-The show premiered on August 3, 2019, on ABS-CBN, replacing Idol Philippines.
+It aired from August 3 to November 3, 2019, replacing Idol Philippines and was replaced by Your Moment.
 Vanjoss Bayaban of Team Sarah won the competition, making Sarah Geronimo's second win as coach.

-In November 2022, The Voice Kids is renewed for a fifth season to premiere in 2023.
+In November 2022, The Voice Kids was renewed for a fifth season that premiered on February 25, 2023.

 Changes

 Coaches

 In an interview on June 3, 2019, it was confirmed that Sarah Geronimo will return as a coach for the fourth season, replacing Sharon Cuneta who left the show to focus on her other projects.
 In her post in early July 2019, Lea Salonga confirmed herself that she will return to the show for her fourth season (her overall seventh season in all Philippine versions of The Voice).
 Bamboo Mañalac will also return to the show as well.